collective-soundworks/soundworks-plugin-scripting/README.md

 # `@soundworks/plugin-scripting`

 > [`soundworks`](https://github.com/collective-soundworks/soundworks) plugin for runtime scripting.
-The plugin allow to define entry point in the application that enable the end user to modify the behavior of the distributed application at runtime, following an end-user programming strategy.
+The plugin allows to define entry point in the application that enable the end user to modify the behavior of the distributed application at runtime, following an end-user programming strategy.

 ## Table of Contents